mourouzidou/invoice_app/README.md

+# Appodeikseis_v2
+### This is a desktop application developed in order to help my family business save time and effort by automating the invoice generation procedures.
+### Problems solved:
+* No more calculation mistakes
+* Speed up the bill calculations up to 4 times
+* Keep track of client orders over time
+* Warehouse management such as the storage of available products, prices etc.

-Appodeikseis_v2 is an advanced application designed to streamline and enhance the process of calculating and generating invoices for products and clients.
-It offers a user-friendly interface with robust features aimed at improving efficiency and accuracy in managing invoices.
+Appodeikseis_v2 is a dekstop application designed to streamline and enhance the process of calculating and generating invoices for products and clients.
+It offers a user-friendly interface with robust features aimed at improving efficiency and accuracy in managing and generating invoices.

 How to Use